marczaku/102-csharp-basics/3-conditions/3-conditions.md

-# Assignments 003.3.1 Console Basics 2
+# Exercises 3 - Conditions

 For all of these exercises, it is recommended to:
 - Open GitHub Desktop Application